crate/crate-howtos/docs/best-practices/data-import.rst

 :replicas:
   1

-We recommend you choose the number of shards wisely.
-It depends on the number of nodes in the cluster as well as on the amount of data that goes into the table.
+You should choose the number of shards wisely.
+The choice depends on the number of nodes in the cluster as well as on the amount of data that goes into the table.